Breakdown of income, expenditure and number of staff for the higher education sector for September 2017 to August 2018.

 - Just under half of all staff (49%) were on academic contracts.

-- Just under two thirds of staff were full-time, for both academic and non-academic contracts.
+- Just under two thirds of staff were full-time for academic contracts, and two thirds for non-academic contracts.

-- 1 in 10 academic staff members reported they were able to teach through Welsh, but only little over a half of those were actually doing so.
+- 11% of academic staff members reported they were able to teach through Welsh.
+45% of those were actually doing so.

 Datasets and interactive tools